microsoft/pxt-arcade/docs/developer/game-loop.md

 ### ~hint

 MakeCode @boardname@ is currently in beta, so the exact ordering of the game loop is subject to change prior to the full release.
-This page describes the game loop in version [INSERT VERSION THIS IS ACCURATE FOR] of the editor.
+This page describes the game loop in version v0.13.21 of the editor.

 If you are editing a file in another version and find that things are not working exactly as you expect, you can see the exact implementation in the ``scene.ts`` file under ``game``, or see the current file on [GitHub](https://github.com/microsoft/pxt-common-packages/blob/master/libs/game/scene.ts).